CodaxiKing/CodaxiKing/README.md

-### Olá!
-Eu sou o Diego Tavares, sou desenvolvedor Front End!
+### Hello!
+I'm Diego Tavares, I'm a Front End developer!

+🌱 I'm currently working on personal projects to improve my knowledge and trying to learn new technologies.

 <div align="center">
   <a href='[https://linkedin.com/in/ruanportella](https://www.linkedin.com/in/diego-tavares-09227518b/)'>